Phil Mostert

 Phillippus Jacobus Mostert (30 October 1898 – 3 October 1972) was a South African rugby union player and 16th captain of the South Africa national rugby union team.
 He predominantly played in the forwards as prop, but could also play lock.

 Early life

 Mostert was born 30 October 1898, Krugersdorp, South Africa.
 His father joined the Boer forces to fight for South African independence, and was killed in the Battle of Colenso, Natal, during the Second Boer War (15 December 1899).
-Mostert, his mother (Anna Francina Mostert) and 7 siblings (Martha, Gerbrecht, Johanna, Catherina, Francois, Frederik and Willem) were removed from their family farm in Krugersdorp (2 May 1901) and placed in a camp and remained there until the end of the war (15 October 1902).
+Mostert, his mother (Anna Francina Mostert) and 7 siblings (Martha, Gerbrecht, Johanna, Catherina, Francois, Frederik and Willem) were forcibly removed from their razed family farm in Krugersdorp (2 May 1901) and carried off to an infamous British concentration camp and survived there until the end of the war (15 October 1902).
 After release from the concentration camp, Mostert and his family moved down to the Western Cape to live with his maternal aunt.

 Career

 Mostert started playing rugby at the age of thirteen and joined Somerset West RFC, where he was selected for the first team in 1918.
 Later he captained the team for nine seasons in a row, from 1923 to 1931.